 Correct, Keynes caught a glimpse of the solution and then went the other way.
 But, as is obvious from the General Theory, in this direction he did not come to grips with profit.
 Let this sink in: Keynes had no idea of the essential phenomenon of the market economy!
 An economist who does not understand how the actual economy works lectures politicians who know even less.

-And I have refuted your redundant definition of “economy wide aggregate saving” in Section 17.
-There is, though, no need to read or understand the paper because to stay behind the curve is the natural place for After-Keynesians.
+And I have refuted your redundant definition of “economy-wide aggregate saving” in Section 17.
+There is, though, no need to read or understand the paper because staying behind the curve is the natural place for After-Keynesians.

 You ask rhetorically “You define income as household income.
 Why not use wages income?
 Why not use entrepreneur’s income?”
 Because the definition of income and profit is by no means arbitrary.
 It is known since Senior that it is all-important to state ‘consciously and explicitly’ the basic concepts: “To Senior belongs the signal honor of having been the first to make the attempt to state, consciously and explicitly, the postulates that are necessary and sufficient in order to build up … that little analytic apparatus commonly known as economic theory, or to put it differently, to provide for it an axiomatic basis.”
 (Schumpeter, 1994, p.
 575)